 Is it right for you?

-You can drill in deeper with Google Cloud pricing calculator to estimate your GKE charges, including cluster management fees and the pricing of other resources.
+You can drill in deeper with the Google Cloud pricing calculator to estimate your GKE charges, including cluster management fees and the pricing of other resources.

 Managed Kubernetes — Canonical

-Canonical provides a reliable cloud-neutral advice for both private/hybrid operations and offers a multi-cloud operations strategy for mixing and matching workloads for the best mix of latency and price across both fixed and variable workloads.
+Canonical provides reliable cloud-neutral advice for both private/hybrid operations and offers a multi-cloud operations strategy for mixing and matching workloads for the best mix of latency and price across both fixed and variable workloads.

 Is it right for you?